-Harry Lumley earned his first shutout of the season, on Jan.
-18, 1958, as he led the Bruins to a 3-0 win in Montreal.
+Harry Lumley earned his first shutout of the season on Jan.
+18, 1958, leading the Bruins to a 3-0 win in Montreal.
 This set a new NHL record by earning at least one shutout in 14 straight seasons.
 He broke the previous record held by John Roach, who had a shutout in every season from 1922-23 to 1934-35.

-A pair of goaltenders had personal milestones, on Jan.
+A pair of goaltenders had personal milestones on Jan.
 18, 1999, in the Sabres’ 4-0 win at the Florida Panthers.
 Dominik Hasek picked up his eighth shutout of the 1998-99 season and became the first netminder to record 40 with the team.
-In his 11th season, Sean Burke played in his 500th career game on the losing side.
+Sean Burke played in his 500th career game on the losing side.

 All-Star Game Moments

 On Jan.
 18, 1967, the NHL All-Star Game was played in the middle of the season for the first time.
-This was still during the time when the reigning Stanley Cup winners played a team made up of All-Stars from the rest of the league.
+This was still when the reigning Stanley Cup winners played a team of All-Stars from the rest of the league.
 The Canadiens beat the NHL All-Stars 3-0 on this date.
 Goaltender Charlie Hodge and Gary Bauman combined for the first and still the only shutout in All-Star Game history, while John Ferguson scored two goals.

-The All-Star Game changed its format, on Jan.
+The All-Star Game changed its format on Jan.
 18, 1998, as they had a team of North American players facing a “World” team made up of players born outside of the United States and Canada.
 Teemu Selanne, who won the MVP, was the first European-born player to score an All-Star Game hat trick.
-However, it was Team North America who won 8-7 in Vancouver.
+However, Team North America won 8-7 in Vancouver.

 Odds & Ends

-Phil Housley played in his 500th NHL game, on Jan.
+Phil Housley played in his 500th NHL game on Jan.
 18, 1989, as the Sabres and North Stars skated to a 2-2 tie.
-Exactly four years later, he set a Jets’ team record for defensemen with five assists in Winnipeg’s 8-7 win versus the Hartford Whalers.
+Four years later, he set a Jets’ team record for defensemen with five assists in Winnipeg’s 8-7 win versus the Hartford Whalers.

-The Vegas Golden Knights beat the Tampa Bay Lightning 4-1, on Jan.
+The Vegas Golden Knights beat the Tampa Bay Lightning 4-1 on Jan.
 18, 2018, to become just the fifth first-year expansion team to win 30 games.
-They became the fastest team in their inaugural season win 30 games, needing just 44 games to do so.
+They became the fastest team in their inaugural season to win 30 games, needing just 44 games to do so.

 Happy Birthday to You

 A pair of Hall of Famers headline today’s group of 27 players born on this date.
 The late Syl Apps was born on Jan.
 18, 1927.
-He scored 201 goals and 432 points in his 423 games for the Maple Leafs and won three Stanley Cup.
-The six-time Stanley Cup winner Mark Messier turns 60 today.
-His 1,887 career points are the third-most in NHL history behind Gordie Howe and Gretzky.
+He scored 201 goals and 432 points in his 423 games for the Maple Leafs and won three Stanley Cups.
+Six-time Stanley Cup winner Mark Messier turns 61 today.
+His 1,887 career points are the third-most in NHL history behind Gretzky and Jaromir Jagr.